yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2022/index.md

     "./ok.png| Check passes, Vulkan works!"
   >}}

-If this check fails, a warning will be displayed at the next time you launch yuzu.
+If this check fails, a warning will be displayed the next time you launch yuzu.
 If this happens, you will only be able to use OpenGL as the graphics API.
 You will still have the option to pick the shader backend (GLSL, GLASM, SPIR-V) that best suits your needs.

 {{< imgs
     "./error.png| Oh oh.."
   >}}

-For those souls that happen to land in this situation, a button labeled "Check for Working Vulkan" at the bottom of the Graphics settings window will show up, allowing to retest Vulkan support.
+For those that happen to land in this situation, a button labeled "Check for Working Vulkan" at the bottom of the Graphics settings window will show up, allowing to retest Vulkan support.

 {{< imgs
     "./button.png| Once you manage to solve the issue, click on the button at the bottom!"